heroku/libcnb.rs/README.md

     // writing CNB TOML files are handled by libcnb.rs itself. type Error = GenericError;

-    // This method will be called when the CNB lifecycle calls detect.
-Use the `DetectContext` to
+    // This method will be called when the CNB lifecycle executes the detect phase (`bin/detect`).
-    // access CNB data such as the stack this buildpack is currently executed on, the app
+    // Use the `DetectContext` to access CNB data such as the stack this buildpack is currently
-    // directory and similar things.
-When using libcnb.rs, you never have to read environment
+    // executed on, the app directory and similar things.
+When using libcnb.rs, you never have
-    // variables or read/write files to disk to interact with the CNB lifecycle.
+    // to read environment variables or read/write files to disk to interact with the CNB lifecycle.
     //
     // One example of this is the return type of this method. `DetectResult` encapsulates the
     // required exit code as well as the data written to the build plan. libcnb.rs will,